 Your enquiry is doubtless made in order to comply with the laws of your own country, but that this should be held to apply to the subjects of another state would be improper, even if it had (as it has not) any bearing whatsoever on the merits of my work or its sustainability for publication, of which you appear to have satisfied yourselves without reference to my Abstammung.

-It’s funny: Tolkien and his work were extremely popular among Nazi elites who were fixated on his academic writings about Germanic history and the Old Norse dialect.
-The sentiment, however, was hardly reciprocated, as the comments above evince.
-In a letter to his son Michael, which he penned on June 9th, 1941, Tolkien wrote,
+It’s funny: Tolkien and his work were extremely popular among Nazi elites, most of whom were fixated on his academic work on Germanic history and the Old Norse dialect.
+The sentiment, however, was hardly reciprocated, as the comments above illustrate.
+In a letter to his son Michael, which he penned on June 9th, 1941, Tolkien made it clear: